josedv82/NBA-Game-Density-App/README.md

 ![](https://www.dropbox.com/s/s4v7y7i3a3jd28d/knob.png?raw=1)

-## Data
+## Data Sources
 The data used to create this app was downloaded from [BigDataBall](https://www.bigdataball.com/) and [Basketball-Reference](https://www.basketball-reference.com/).

 For more information on nomenclature used throughout this app when refering to types of rest days, please visit this [link](https://www.nbastuffer.com/2019-2020-nba-rest-days-stats/).

-Game Stats, player images and as shot related data was downloaded using the package [NBAstatR](https://github.com/abresler/nbastatR) which allows users to pin the [stats.nba.com website](https://stats.nba.com/).
+Game Stats, player images and all shot related data was downloaded using the package [NBAstatR](https://github.com/abresler/nbastatR) which allows users to pin the [stats.nba.com website](https://stats.nba.com/).

-Video highlights of the games have been scraped from [Youtube](www.youtube.com)
+Video highlights of the games have been escraped from [Youtube](www.youtube.com)

 ## Final Comments
-This app is an ongoing project and new reports or adjustments may be implemented in the future.
-Data related to teams travel and player load is based on information publicly available from a variety of sources and it may not be an accurate representation of the way teams really managed their schedule.
+Data related to teams travel and player load is based on information publicly available from a variety of sources as stated above.
+It may not be an accurate representation of the way teams really managed their schedule.